 What is Customer Journey Mapping?

-Customer journey mapping describes the concerted, systematic effort to create a visual representation of the touchpoints that make up the buyer’s journey.
-Journey mapping helps customer-centric organizations build software products that delight prospects, convert them into paying customers and keep them coming back.
+Customer journey mapping is an integral part of experience design.
+It involves a concerted, systematic effort to visually represent the touchpoints that make up the buyer’s journey.
+By mapping out the entire customer journey, organizations can identify gaps and pain points, leading to improved user experiences that delight prospects, convert them into paying customers, and keep them returning for more.

 Components of a Customer Journey Map